 The Lower Poblado area is downhill from Central El Poblado encompassing Manila, Astorga, Northern Patio Bonito.
 It’s conveniently located within walking distance to El Poblado metro station and the Exito supermarket.

-La Florida is where you can find high-rises and shopping malls such as Oviedo Mall and Santafé Mall, Intermedica Tower, One Plaza and Fernando Plaza, the President Park, and the Dann Carlton Hotel.
+La Florida is where you can find high-rises and shopping malls such as Oviedo Mall and Santafé Mall, Intermedica Tower, One Plaza and Fernando Plaza, President Park, and Dann Carlton Hotel.

-At the other end of the district, the Museo el Castillo is one of Medellin’s history museums.
+- The Museo el Castillo, one of Medellin’s history museums.
 The opulent castle and grounds house a variety of exhibitions and art displays that rotate regularly.

-The one that I personally find most interesting is the Casa Museo Pablo Escobar.
+- The Casa Museo Pablo Escobar.
 Once the home of the infamous drug lord, whose cartel was responsible for much of the city’s violence prior to his death, it has been converted into a museum detailing his life.
 The museum offers tours around the house, which is still filled with his personal possessions and photographs.

 If you like shopping, you will find some of the best shopping in Medellín in the golden mile which stretches all the way from Parque la Presidenta to Centro Commercial Santafé.

 With such high demand from tourists, El Poblado has the biggest variety of accommodation.
-If you are looking for somewhere more luxurious to stay in, there are plenty of high-end hotels and apartments to choose from.
-Alternatively, if you are on a budget, head further from the busier central area to find more affordable hotels, guesthouses, and hostels.
+There are plenty of high-end hotels and apartments, as well as affordable hotels, guesthouses, and hostels.

-Stay in Medellin El Poblado if you are a first-time travelers; you want vibrant nightlife and shopping; You want to stay in one of the safest parts of the city; you want to stay in a tourist hub of the city;
+Stay in Medellin El Poblado if you are a first-time travelers want to stay in the city’s tourist hub; you want vibrant nightlife and shopping; You want to stay in one of the safest parts of the city;

-Best places to stay in Medellin in El Poblado:
+Best places to stay in Medellin in El Poblado for first-timers:

-A subsection of upscale Poblado neighborhood, El Parque Lleras is the nightlife capital of Medellín, popular with foreign tourists.
+A subsection of Poblado, El Parque Lleras is the nightlife capital of Medellín, popular with foreign tourists.
 If you come to Medellin for a party and looking for a great nightlife area, El Parque Lleras along with La Setenta, La 33, and Barrio Colombia are the best bet.

-This 2-block stretch is an attraction in Medellin’s Zona Rosa that has plenty of amenities, shopping, cafes, restaurants, rumba, bars, and nightclubs.
+This 2-block stretch is an attraction in Medellin’s Zona Rosa that has plenty of amenities, shops, cafes, restaurants, rumba, bars, and nightclubs.
 You can walk to many of the city’s attractions.